matyasselmeci/hpc-annex/design-2.md

-- Improve deployability, in the sense that we think that it should require no more than turning a single meta-knob to enable users of an access point to use the HPC Annex tools.
+- Improve deployability, in the sense that we think that it should require no more than turning a single meta-knob to enable users of an access point to use the HPC Annex tools, and ideally not even that.
+(Specifically, we don't want the admin to have to issue tokens or run another CM.)
 - Improve the direct usability of the tooling.
 This potentially includes:
   - Checking resource requests for correctness before sending them to the back-end script.
 Much of this information is already encoded in the